JungeuiLee/bamboo_architecture/README.md

 ### 4. Load testing the counter path — and being wrong about the ceiling

-Firestore's sustained write limit is roughly one write per second per document.
+The database's sustained write limit is roughly one write per second per document.
 A popular post concentrates like, comment, and poll-vote counter writes onto that single document, and likes additionally hit the aggregate notification document — so the hot document is not one, it is two.

 A load-test harness drives concurrent likes, comments, and votes at a single post and measures three distinct numbers, because "was anything lost?" is the wrong question when a reconcile job repairs losses anyway: